balima78/these-R-nice/README.md

 - [ggplot2 extensions](https://exts.ggplot2.tidyverse.org/gallery/)

+- [ggformula](https://github.com/ProjectMOSAIC/ggformula) - This package captures and extends the excellent simplicity of the {lattice}-graphics formula interface, while providing the intuitive “add this component” capabilities of {ggplot2}.
+[Exemplos de uso](http://www.mosaic-web.org/ggformula/).

 - [gghighlight](https://github.com/yutannihilation/gghighlight/) - Highlight geoms in {ggplot2}.
 [Introduction to](https://yutannihilation.github.io/gghighlight/articles/gghighlight.html) {gghighlight}.

 - [gganimate](https://gganimate.com/) - {gganimate} extends the grammar of graphics as implemented by {ggplot2} to include the description of animation.
 It does this by providing a range of new grammar classes that can be added to the plot object in order to customise how it should change with time.